 When you opt for free ISBNs or identifiers through companies like IngramSpark (ISBN) or Amazon KDP (AISN), the unique identifier is registered in their name, not yours.
 This can work for some but have a negative impact on others.

 The Many Roles of a 13-Digit Number

-Smashwords also points out one of the other uses of this handy number.
-In fact there are three main ways these numbers can be of use:
+There are three main ways these numbers can be of use:

-It’s this last benefit of ISBN you should think about when deciding whether to use them, and whether you want to go to the expense of buying your own numbers, or to accept the “free” version.
+It’s this last benefit of ISBN you should think about when deciding whether to use them, and whether you want to go to the expense of buying your own numbers or to accept the “free” version.

 2 Reasons to Own Your Own ISBNs

 - The ISBN contains within it a “publisher identifier.”
-This enables anyone to locate the pubisher of any particular book or edition.
+This enables anyone to locate the publisher of any particular book or edition.
 If you use a “free” ISBN from an author services company or a subsidy publisher, that company will be identified in bibliographic databases as the publisher.

 And you can be very successful this way, too.
-April Hamilton originally published Indie Author and several other books that way, and enjoyed great success.
+April Hamilton originally published Indie Author and several other books that way and enjoyed great success.
 But like others who have committed to making publishing their business, she has said she would now buy her own ISBNs.